Browse

 4. Drainage

-You’ll also need to give some thought to drainage, which is an essential consideration in any basement bathroom.
-In standard, above-ground plumbing, your plumbing uses gravity to drain waste toward your pipes.
 In a basement bathroom, however, this can be an issue.
 For the plumbing to work correctly, there must be enough of a fall for the sink, toilet, tub, and shower to drain correctly.
-Remember most basement bathrooms are typically smaller than your other bathrooms.

-Plumbing Alternatives for Your Basement Bathroom
+Plumbing Fixtures and Alternatives for Basement Bathrooms

 Saniflo toilet systems utilize a pump and a macerator to grind waste and pump it up, against gravity, to your main plumbing stack.
 Because of this, they don’t require the addition of any new plumbing and can be installed in a weekend or less.